-5 Things You Can Automate Today with Agent-S
+5 Things You Can Automate Today with an AI Agent

-Practical automation examples you can set up in minutes.
-From email triage to competitive monitoring — here's what a persistent AI agent handles while you focus on real work.
+Real automation examples with real results.
+From email triage to competitive monitoring — here's what persistent AI agents actually handle, based on how our users put Agent-S to work.

 Most AI automation advice sounds like science fiction.
 “Let AI run your entire business!”
 Sure.
 Meanwhile, you just need someone to sort through your inbox so you can focus on the work that actually matters.